wafflepie/afformative/packages/afformative/README.md

 booleanFormatter.format(true, ["primitive"]) // "True"
 ```

-All formatters also have the `formatAsPrimitive` method, which automatically passes the primitive suggestion in addition to all other suggestions.
+All formatters also have the `formatAsPrimitive` method, which automatically passes the `"primitive"` suggestion in addition to all other suggestions.

 ```js
 booleanFormatter.formatAsPrimitive(true) // "True"